chingu-voyages/Handbook/docs/guides/pairprog.md

 ![Pair Programming Timeline V3.png](../../assets/Pair_Programming_Timeline_V3.png)

 1. You may signup for the next Pair Programming Session using the ***[Pair Programming Match Request](https://forms.gle/khf7yHUNCGodLoDg6)*** form.
-A link will also be posted in the `#announcements`  channel every Monday morning.
+A link will also be posted in the [`#announcements`](https://discord.com/channels/330284646283608064/553968470455353361) channel every Monday morning.
-2. We'll match you with a partner in a Discord channel, which also contains next steps and tips for success.
+2. We'll match you with a partner in a Discord channel on Tuesday after 5:00 p.m.
+CST/CDT (Chicago), which also contains next steps and tips for success.
+We'll email you when we've completed the matching process and we'll also post a status update in the [`#announcements`](https://discord.com/channels/330284646283608064/553968470455353361) channel.
 3. When your Pair Programming channel is assigned introduce yourself to your partner and set up a time to meet online.

 > We suggest using the conferencing and screensharing that's built into Discord, but you may use any collaboration tool you prefer.